August 2017 Update

 Portfolio Positioning & Market Outlook

-- Portfolio duration decreased modestly to 1.69 years at month end due to an increase in active short interest rate positions.
-We continued to maintain a conservative duration posture, as valuations on government bonds look rich in spite of the recent selloff in rates.
-We have been decreasing our USD hedge ratio, but the overall level remains high as a reversal in recent inflation softness and a pickup in wage pressures could trigger support for the USD.
+- Portfolio duration increased to 2.86 years at month end due to a decrease in active short positions.
+We continued to maintain a conservative duration posture, as valuations on government bonds continue to look rich.
+We have been decreasing our USD hedge ratio, but the overall level remains high as a reversal in recent inflation softness and a pickup in wage pressures could trigger support for the US dollar.

-- A change in ECB’s policy stance should also free up other central banks (Sweden, Switzerland) that have been effectively shadowing the ECB.
-We are overweight the SEK versus the euro.
+- A change in the European Central Bank’s (ECB’s) policy stance should also free up other central banks (in Sweden and Norway) that have been effectively shadowing the ECB.
+We are overweight the Swedish krona and Norwegian krone versus the euro.

-- The abatement of political risk in Europe and the strength of the European economy will support the performance of euro-denominated corporate credit.
-We have added to the portfolio’s European credit exposure with an emphasis on the banking sector.
+- The abatement of political risk in Europe and the strength of the European economy should support the performance of euro-denominated corporate credit.
+We are gradually adding to the portfolio’s European credit exposure with an emphasis on the banking sector.

 A Word About Risk